Rakeshkarmakar2007/Computer-Vision/README.md

-//At first install python in your computer then
-//install the librarys:
-to install librarys write this commands in command promt or windows powershell:
+First, install Python on your computer.
+Then, install the libraries by writing these commands in Command Prompt or Windows PowerShell:

 1) pip install mediapipe
 2) pip install pyserial